Createdd/Writing/2020/articles/Reflecting2020.md

 - underage girls craving male attention
 - young girls craving male attention
 - older woman looking for toyboys
-- and
-- a
-- lot
-- of psychically damaged people that are, and probably never will, be able to enter a "normal" love relationship ever again
+- and a lot of psychically interesting people that will provide you opportunity for off the norm relationships

 In fact, it was mindlowing to me to see what happens to women/people in their lives and how they interpret it.
-It is a platform where very unfortunat part of society gathers to crave the one thing they cannot get: Real love.
+It is a platform where very unfortunat part of society gathers to crave the one thing they cannot seem to get: Attention.

 **Bumble** is much better.
 Women there are much more commited.
 I had multiple nice dates.
 There are much more "real" people online.
 And those you meet are in fact real human beings living in Vienna and want to meet, do something for fun or have sex.